critmcdonald/wbsongs/docs/creeds.md

 ## Outdoor Code

-As an American, I will do my best to -
+As an American, I will do my best to:<br>

 * Be clean in my outdoor manners
 * Be careful with fire
 * Be considerate in the outdoors, and